National Glass Centre: Background

 The National Glass Centre is located in Sunderland, on the north banks of the River Wear, on the former site of J.L.
 Thompson and Sons shipyard.
-The centre is close to the site of St. Peter's Church, part of the original Monkwearmouth-Jarrow Priory built in 674.
+The centre is close to St Peter's Church, Monkwearmouth, part of the original Monkwearmouth-Jarrow Priory built in 674.
 It was here that Benedict Biscop introduced glass making into Britain, by hiring French glaziers to make the windows for the priory.

 The glass-making industry expanded rapidly in the eighteenth century, driven by an abundance of cheap coal and high-quality imported sand.
 Sunderland glass became known throughout the country.
 In later years, the Pyrex brand of glassware was manufactured in Sunderland.
 In 2007, the last two remaining glass firms in Sunderland - Corning Glass Works and Arc International (who make Pyrex) - announced they would close.

 Despite the decline in the industry, in 1998 the centre was opened for £17 million.
 It was funded by the Arts Council in conjunction with the University of Sunderland, Tyne and Wear Development Corporation, European Regional Development Fund and Sunderland City Council.
-The centre, located alongside the university's St. Peter's campus, continued the regeneration of the banks of the Wear.
+The centre, located alongside the university's St Peter's campus, continued the regeneration of the banks of the Wear.